roman-milk/roman-milk.github.io/the-apartment.md

+===

- ****** The Apartment Ch.
-02 ****** bygeronimo_appleby© Part 2.
+Part 2.
 Probably littered with errors, but, as for the first part, I wanted to get the story up.
 So, here it is pretty much as it fell out.
 Another to follow if you like it.
 GA.

  *